Willie Brown (American football): Early life

-College
+College career

 Brown played college football at Grambling College—now Grambling State University, located in Louisiana.
 He played both offense (split end) and defense (linebacker), under College Football Hall of Fame coach Eddie Robinson (one of over 80 Robinson players to reach the AFL or NFL).
 Robinson said that Brown would have been a great running back or tight end as well because he was an outstanding blocker.
 While at Grambling, Brown was All-Southwestern Atlantic Conference (SWAC) as an outside linebacker, as well as in track and field.

 Brown was senior class president at Grambling in 1963.
 In 1985, he was inducted into the Louisiana Sports Hall of Fame.
 He was inducted in the SWAC Hall of Fame in 1993.

 One of Brown's Grambling teammates was future Pro Football Hall of Fame player and NFL 100th Anniversary All-Time teammate Buck Buchanan, who would go on to play with the Raiders arch-rival Kansas City Chiefs.